Choosing the Best Least Invasive CPAP Mask

 Oral appliances serve as an alternative to CPAP masks.
 They are custom-made devices that fit inside the mouth, similar to a sports mouthguard or an orthodontic retainer.

-These devices work by moving the jaw forward to keep the airway open during sleep.
-They are suitable for certain types of sleep apnea and for users who cannot tolerate a CPAP mask.
+These devices move the jaw forward to keep the airway open during sleep.
+They are suitable for certain types of sleep apnea and users who cannot tolerate a CPAP mask.

 • Benefits of oral appliances: